2022 Kabul hotel attack

-On 12 December 2022, insurgents attacked a hotel popular with foreigners in Kabul, Afghanistan.
-At least three civilians were killed.
-Eighteen others, including foreigners, are reported to be among those injured.
+On 12 December 2022, insurgents attacked the Kabul Longan Hotel in Kabul, Afghanistan.
+At least 3 civilians were killed and 18 others, including foreigners, were reported to be injured.
 Islamic State – Khorasan Province claimed responsibility for the attack.

 Background

 The Islamic State–Taliban conflict began in 2015; since then they have often attacked Kabul.
 In September 2022, a suicide bomber blew himself up outside the Russian Embassy in Kabul, killing two Russian diplomats.
 In early December, gunmen attacked the Pakistani ambassador at his embassy compound in Kabul, wounding a Pakistani guard.
 On 11 December, Chinese ambassador to Afghanistan Wang Yu met Afghan Deputy Foreign minister Sher Mohammad Abbas Stanikzai to discuss security matters, and called on the Taliban "to pay more attention to the security of the Chinese Embassy in Kabul."

+The Kabul Longan Hotel is situated in the affluent Shahr-e Naw neighbourhood, a few hundred metres northwest of Shahr-e Naw Park.
+The area is home to many of Kabul's foreign residence, with the hotel being in close proximity to several embassies.
+The hotel, frequented primarily by foreigners, is under Chinese ownership and staffed by both Chinese and Afghan employees.

 Attack

-Around 14:30 local time on 12 December 2022, insurgents attacked the Kabul Longan Hotel in Afghanistan.
-Residents reported hearing a powerful explosion followed by gunfire.
+On 12 December 2022, at 14:30 local time, two explosions occurred on the upper floors of the hotel, followed by gunfire from two or three attackers.
+Videos also recorded a number of smaller explosions, with one witnesses placing the initial attack site on the eighth and ninth floor, with the entire attack lasting around an hour.
+At least four people escaped the upper floors through windows, including one of the attackers.